Bare Bottoms Diaper Drive

 How can I get involved with this campaign?

 The easiest way to help is to spread the word and educate people about diaper insecurity.
-Let friends and family know how easy it is to donate to help babies and families in needing diapers.
+Let friends and family know how easy it is to donate to help babies and families needing diapers.
 You can host your own diaper collection at work, schools, clubs or churches.
 Or ask guests to bring a diaper donation in lieu of gifts to parties.
-For more information, contact Morissa Villeneuve at 403-620-4124 or by email.
+For more information, contact Winnie Everts by email or call 403-253-2059 Ext 295

 Does the Food Bank purchase diapers?

-We rely on donations of diapers and designated fund donations towards diapers to fill the over 10,000 baby hampers distributed each year.
-Because it is a mandate that the Calgary Food Bank provides emergency food support, we do not use general fund donations to purchase diapers.
+We rely on donations of diapers and designated fund donations towards diapers to fill the over 22,000 baby hampers distributed each year.
+Since we are a food bank, we prioritize emergency food support over hygienic items and do not use general fund donations to purchase diapers.

 How do I get diapers for my baby?